-- 1. Fixed Remuneration (FR);
+- (i) Fixed Remuneration (FR);

-- 2. Short Term Incentive (STI); and
+- (ii) Short Term Incentive (STI); and

-- 3. Long Term Incentive (LTI).
+- (iii) Long Term Incentive (LTI).

-The amount and relative proportion of FR (which includes superannuation contributions), STI and LTI is established for each executive following consideration by the Remuneration Committee of market levels of remuneration for comparable executive roles and the internal relativities between executive roles.
+The amount and relative proportion of Fixed Remuneration (which includes superannuation contributions), STI and LTI is established for each executive following consideration by the Remuneration Committee of market levels of remuneration for comparable executive roles and the internal relativities between executive roles.